Chicago World's Fair

 Collected from multiple sources, the postcards have been arranged to form a geometric pattern.
-The sunken rectangular centres leave behind raised frames which mirror the frame of the artwork itself.
+Sunken rectangular centres leave behind raised frames which mirror the frame of the artwork itself.

-These hand-drawn images depict day or night versions of the iconic and temporary Chrysler Motors building, constructed for the Chicago World’s Fair of 1933.
-This fine example of art deco architecture housed exhibitions and was considered to be one of the highlights of the fair.
+The hand-drawn images depict day or night versions of the iconic and temporary Chrysler Motors Building, constructed for the Chicago World’s Fair of 1933.

-The addition of white, acrylic beads placed at the top of the buildings complements the design by adding a further three-dimensional ingredient.
+The addition of white, acrylic beads placed at the top of the buildings complements the design and adds a further three-dimensional ingredient.

 © Adam Robinson